SeanJosephMain/WindowsLoginAudit/README.md

 PIN is automatically emailed to the user with a visible bypass key displayed

-User enters PIN to proceed — valid PIN grants access immediately
+User enters PIN to proceed, and a valid PIN grants access immediately

 Maintenance mode starts if selected, showing a live countdown timer